 - Downsides: On the more expensive side – but worth the cost in my opinion due to their insane durability.

-They have excellent noise-canceling for in-ear earbuds and support 48kHz/24-bit music quality over Bluetooth, which means it’s possible to hear even the smallest details in your music.
+They have great noise-canceling for in-ear earbuds and support 48kHz/24-bit music quality over Bluetooth, which means it’s possible to hear even the smallest details in your music.
 The Bluetooth connectivity is very stable and responsive and I have not experienced any audio lag while watching YouTube or Netflix videos on my laptop or smartphone.

 These earbuds are very comfortable to wear for long periods as they are so lightweight and fit securely fit with no worry of them falling out when you’re working out, plus they are IPX5 waterproof (so you can wear them in the rain but don’t submerge them), and they’re sweatproof.
 For more details on the key features, click here to read my full review.